Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt3-trigger.md

 But the elite ground warriors were yet to arrive, and those were the true goal.
 The Alpha-of-Alphas had gone over footage from previous encounters with those creatures, and had realized that many of the individuals that had destroyed the Hive were also those who had intervened in the raid on the Prey-Station, years before.

-There were newcomers, and an absence or two---possibly from casualties or possibly from obsolescence---but it seemed that the Humans had only a tiny supply of these elites.
+There were newcomers, and an absence or two - possibly from casualties or possibly from obsolescence - but it seemed that the Humans had only a tiny supply of these elites.

 The Alpha-of-Alphas wanted to know everything about them.
 Their tactics were well-recorded, but equipment and their biology warranted scrutiny.
 If the Hunters could assimilate some of what made them so exceptional and apply them on a large scale to create their own elites…